-I. ROLE OF THE FIXED-TERM FACULTY
+I. ROLE OF THE NON-TENURE-LINE (NTL) FACULTY

 The College of Earth and Mineral Sciences is committed to developing integrated, high-quality programs that address missions in teaching, research, and service.
 Over the last several decades, the context in which the College operates to build such programs has evolved significantly.
 Faculty activities and talents are now directed at a substantially expanded set of roles, rights and responsibilities.
 One outcome of this evolution is the need to hire talented faculty that can focus directly on specific elements of the three-part mission of the University.
-In this manner, the Fixed-Term Faculty complement the Tenured and Tenure-track Faculty to achieve the mission of the university on a balanced and continuous basis, in a dynamic and ever-changing academic landscape.
+In this manner, the Non-Tenure-Line Faculty complements the Tenure-Line Faculty to achieve the mission of the university on a balanced and continuous basis, in a dynamic and ever-changing academic landscape.

 II.
-TITLES AND CATEGORIES OF FIXED-TERM NON-TENURE TRACK FACULTY
+TITLES AND CATEGORIES OF NON-TENURE-LINE FACULTY